 What we don’t: Not as everyday-friendly.

 Rab’s Microlight Down Vest might look relatively unassuming on first glance, but there’s more to this piece than meets the eye.
-First is weather protection: Rab tacked on several protective measures to help combat down’s inherently poor wet-weather performance, including a tough Pertex Quantum shell, quality DWR coating, water-resistant YKK zippers, and Nikwax finish on the insulation.
-Other notable features include a close-fitting collar for a little extra warmth around the neck, adjustable hem for sealing out wind, and pockets that sit high enough to access while wearing a harness or hipbelt.
+First is weather protection: Rab tacked on several protective measures to help combat the inherently poor wet-weather performance of down, including a tough Pertex Quantum shell, quality DWR coating, water-resistant YKK zippers, and Nikwax finish on the insulation.
+Other notable features include a close-fitting collar for a little extra warmth around the neck, an adjustable hem for sealing out wind, and pockets that sit high enough to access while wearing a harness or hipbelt.
 You’ll still want to don a waterproof layer if the skies open up, but the Microlight stands out as one of the most weather-ready down vests on the market and a nice match for summer alpine missions and shoulder-season use in wetter climates.

 How does the Rab Microlight Down Vest stack up to our top-rated Patagonia Down Sweater Vest?
 The Microlight uses lower-quality down (700-fill vs. the Patagonia’s 800-fill) but a little more of it at 4.2 ounces (compared to 3 oz. for the Down Sweater), which translates to a small bump in warmth.
 On the flip side, the Down Sweater weighs around 2 ounces less, and we prefer the Patagonia’s stuff pocket over the Rab’s separate stuff sack for packing down (the latter is easier to lose).
-Finally, the Down Sweater is more everyday-friendly with a more streamlined look and better colorway selection.
-But the Rab costs $30 less and gets the clear edge for demanding outdoor use, making it the better pick for those who value performance over casual appeal.
+Finally, the Down Sweater is more everyday-friendly with a streamlined look and better colorway selection.
+But the Rab costs around $30 less and gets the clear edge for demanding outdoor use, making it the better pick for those who value performance over casual appeal.

 See the Men's Rab Microlight Down Vest See the Women's Rab Microlight Down Vest

-18. Columbia Steens Mountain Vest ($50)
+16. Columbia Steens Mountain Vest ($50)

 Insulation type: Fleece